dwinston/terminusdb-docs/md/terminusx/quick-start-overview.md

 The TerminusX Documentation interface enables you to interact with TerminusX using JSON documents.
 The links below help you get started.

-!> TerminusX and TerminusDB are used interchangeably but refer to the same back-end product.

 ## Steps to get started

 [Get your API key](terminusx/get-your-api-key) to use TerminusX.